 "Given my financial situation, should I open a brokerage service account?
 Why or why not?"

-"How are the investments available to me selected?"
-"What is your relevant experience-including your licenses, education, and other qualifications?
+"How will you choose investments to recommend to me?"

+"What is your relevant experience, including your licenses, education, and other qualifications?
 What do these qualifications mean?"